ResursBank/ResursBank.github.io/docs/testing/index.md

 understanding of how the Resurs Bank eCommerce service works, which will make the actual integrat ion much easier.

-Click here to view the testing suite [xml](soapui-testing-suite.xml) for SOAPUI.
+Download the SOAPUI testing suite here: [xml](soapui-testing-suite.xml).